httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 The term string means a sequence of non-NUL octets.

-The terms "active document", "ancestor browsing context", "browsing context", "dedicated worker", "Document", "nested browsing context", "opaque origin", "parent browsing context", "sandboxed origin browsing context flag", "shared worker", "the worker's Documents", "top-level browsing context", and "WorkerGlobalScope" are defined in {{HTML}}.
+The terms "active document", "ancestor navigables", "content navigable", "dedicated worker", "Document", "navigable", "opaque origin", "sandboxed origin browsing context flag", "shared worker", "the worker's Documents", "top-level traversable", and "WorkerGlobalScope" are defined in {{HTML}}.

 "Service Workers" are defined in the Service Workers specification
 {{SERVICE-WORKERS}}.